swiss-seismological-service/scrtdd/README.md

 Once we have the origin ids of the events we are going to relocate, we need to store them in a proper format that `scrtdd` understands.

-The first option is to store them in a simple file containing the origing IDs. `scrtdd` will use the origin IDs to fetch all necessary information from the SeisComP databse (local or even a remote machine).
+The first option is to store them in a simple file containing the origing IDs. `scrtdd` will use the origin IDs to fetch all necessary information from the SeisComP database (local or even a remote machine).

 E.g. *file myCatalog.csv* (a mandatory column named `seiscompId` is required, but other column might be present too).